tribp/Forecasting/docs/ARIMA.md

 | **pmdarima**    | - Easy to use with automated hyperparameter tuning. | - May not provide as detailed diagnostics as `statsmodels`. |
 |                 | - Provides auto_arima function for automatic model fitting. | - Can be slower than `statsmodels` for large datasets. |

-**Remark:** Notice tha although pmdarima is a wrapper around statsmodel, some functionality and syntax might slightly differ.
+**Remark:** Notice that although pmdarima is a wrapper around statsmodels, some functionality and syntax might slightly differ.
 We will be using mainly pmdarima because it offers auto_arima to automatically search for the optimal (p,d,q) combination and its ease of use.

 ## 3. Stationarity

 **Definition:** A time series is **stationary** when all statistical parameters remain constant over time

 * a constant **mean**
-* a constant **variance**
+* a constant **variance** (= "heteroscedacity')
 * a constant **autoregression** structure
 * **no seasonality** = no periodic component